byuflowlab/DuctAPE.jl/docs/src/DuctAPE/advanced_usage/precompilation.md

 #  - center body trailing edge to end of wake
 npanels = [30, 1, 30]

-# the duct trailing edge is ahead of the centerbody trailing edge.
+# the duct trailing edge is ahead of the center_body trailing edge.
 dte_minus_cbte = -1.0

 # number of wake sheets (one more than blade elements to use)